Guatemala: Immigration

 During the colonial era Guatemala received immigrants (settlers) only from Spain.
 In the mid 19th century and early 20th century Guatemala received waves of immigration from Europe, primarily from Germany.
 These immigrants installed coffee and cardamom fincas in Alta Verapaz, Zacapa, Quetzaltenango, Baja Verapaz and Izabal.
 To a lesser extent people came from Spain, France, Belgium, England, Italy, Sweden, and other European countries.

 Many European immigrants to Guatemala were politicians, refugees, and entrepreneurs as well as families looking to settle.
 Up to 1950 Guatemala was the Central American country that received the most immigrants, behind Costa Rica, and large numbers of immigrants are still received today.
 Since the 1890s, there has been immigration from East Asia.
 Also, beginning with the First World War, the immigrant population is being strengthened by Jewish immigration.

-During the second half of the twentieth century, Latin American immigration to Guatemala increased, particularly from Mexico, Cuba, and Argentina, although most of these immigrants stayed only temporarily before proceding to their final destinations in the United States.
+During the second half of the twentieth century, Latin American immigration to Guatemala increased, particularly from Mexico, Cuba, and Argentina, although most of these immigrants stayed only temporarily before proceeding to their final destinations in the United States.
 Currently, the largest groups of immigrants in Guatemala come from neighboring El Salvador and Mexico.